Updated: 8/2/20 | August 2nd, 2020

 Take a Voodoo or Ghost Tour

-Visit 1850 House
+Tour 1850 House

 During the period before the Civil War, slavery made white plantation owners incredibly wealthy.
-They built elaborate homes to show off their good fortune and some of those antebellum houses are still standing.
-1850 Hous is an example of what many of those townhouses looked like before the American Civil War.
+They built elaborate homes to show off their wealth and some of those antebellum houses are still standing today.
+Located next to Jackson Square, 1850 House is an example of what many of those townhouses looked like before the American Civil War.

 523 St Ann St, +1 504-524-9118, louisianastatemuseum.org.
-Open Tuesday-Sunday from 10am-4pm.
-Admission is $22 USD.
+Open Tuesday-Sunday 9am-4pm.
+Admission is $5 USD.

 Relax in Audubon Park or New Orleans City Park

-Audubon Park covers over 350 acres while City Park is a massive green space, spanning over 1,300 acres (it’s one of the biggest urban parks in the country).
+New Orleans has two stunning parks and I’d highly recommend spending an afternoon wandering around one of them.
 They both have ponds, walking trails, trees, and plenty of space to relax with a book or a picnic.
 They’re a wonderful place to chill out when the weather gets too hot and you want to relax in the shade (or when you need to rest your feet after a long day of walking).

-Listen to Music on Frenchman Street
+Listen to Music on Frenchmen Street

 New Orleans Itinerary: Day 3